-We have analysed video data of several hundred races to determine the position and the number of helpers for a top sprinter.
-We have selected only bunch sprint races and top sprinters.
+We analyzed video data of several hundred races to determine the position and the number of helpers for a top sprinter.
+We selected only bunch sprint races and top sprinters.
 The top sprinters are selected according to a certain metric called the rider strength.
 The rider strength was calculated in a previous project together with Team Sunweb (The Grand Tour Analysis).
 This metric tells you how strong a rider is compared to the other riders in a certain aspect of cycling, for example sprinting, climbing or general classification.
 To make sure that a failure sprint is really a failure and a successful one really a success, the ten best sprinters according to the rider strength of each year are selected.
 This selection process is important for the validity of the analysis.2

 Determining the best team size

 After examining the positioning, we examined the team size.
 Team size is an important aspect in two ways.
 First of all, the more helpers, the less the key sprinter has to do to maintain a good position.
 Secondly, if a fast finishing sprinter has too many helpers around him, you might lose flexibility as a team and end up being left behind or restricted in tactics.
 The optimal number of helpers is determined using the same type of statistical analysis.
 This is calculated for various distances till the finish line, starting from the last 10 kilometers.